umarbeyoglu/AIO-Showcase/README.md

+# DEEP NOTE: I haven't been contributing to this project more than 1 year so including factors have not been included:
+## -SOLID Principles
+## -Flutter&Dart Null Safety
+## -Flutter Provider
+## -Github Actions (CI&CD)

 ### This An app where I try to put all of the features on internet at one place with easy user interface and high security.
 ### I have integrated all of my previous works and #projects that I did in school and internship to this project.
 ### Still developing since I started university education.

-# DEEP NOTE: I haven't been contributing to this project more than 1 year so including factors have not been included:
-## -SOLID Principles
-## -Flutter&Dart Null Safety

 ## Features:
 ### -Implemented Social Media System